Skip to main content

 Everybody is different - some patients report little to no side effects, and some feel some discomfort.
 Always reach out to your Care Team if you have any concerns.

-If you've been through multiple unsuccessful fertility treatment cycles, it may feel difficult to stay hopeful as you try again, because you don't want to be let down.
-But we see your strength and perseverance.
-And we're here to cheer you on and support you the whole way.
+If you've been through unsuccessful fertility treatment cycles before, it can be difficult to stay hopeful as you try again, because you don't want to be let down.
+But we see your strength and perseverance, and we're here to cheer you on and support you the whole way.

 Sierra Dehmler